 Legal basis

-See relevant DPIA Poverty provisions and/or processing.
+See the relevant DPIA on poverty relief provisions and/or data processing operations.

 Links to legal bases